Tsu-gu/tsubuntu/README.md

 https://youtu.be/xf739ivb9hg
 ***
 # Unityfy
-**This is not part of the script but with just two commands you can make Ubuntu's GNOME resemble Unity that much more**
+**This is not part of the script but with just two commands you can make GNOME resemble Unity that much more**

 ```
 gsettings set org.gnome.desktop.wm.preferences button-layout 'close,minimize,maximize:'